“Can I Save Them?”

-- Provide a nonjudgmental space that allows your friend to open up to you if they feel comfortable doing so
+- Providing a nonjudgmental space that allows your friend to open up to you if they feel comfortable doing so

 - Develop a safety plan with them

-- Create opportunities to engage in self-care activities with your friend without pressuring them to talk about the relationship
+- Create opportunities to engage in self-care activities with your friend without pressuring them to talk about their relationship

 - Be there for them regardless of whether they get out of the relationship or not, or whether they go back